Handling payment for post-purchase order modifications

 For more information, see the CloseOrderReference section of the Amazon Pay API reference guide.

 In the event that you only partially fulfill an order, you can mark the Order Reference as closed by calling the CloseOrderReference operation after charging the appropriate amount.
-In addition, you can also close any outstanding authorisations that you don't intend to use by using the CloseAuthorization operation.
-Marking an order reference and authorisation as closed enable you to synchronize your internal order states with Amazon.
+You can also close any outstanding authorizations that you don't intend to use by using the CloseAuthorization operation.
+Marking an order reference and authorization as closed will enable you to synchronize your internal order states with Amazon.

 The following example shows how to call the CloseAuthorization operation: